Protections against family violence

 Protection orders made by the Family Court for long-term protection

-(See “Applying for a protection order: Long-term protection against family violence” and “What a protection order does” in this chapter.)
+For more information, see: “Applying for a Protection Order: Long-term protection against family violence”, and “What a Protection Order does”.

-Another very common form of protection provided by the Family Violence Act is the Police Safety Order.
+Another very common form of protection provided by the Family Violence Act is Police Safety Orders.
 These provide immediate, short-term protection for people at risk from family violence.
 They’re issued by the police “on the spot” – the courts aren’t involved.